-Orillia Power continuous to focus on system improvements that will enhance reliability and efficiency including continuous improvement of our asset management tools and procedures.
-Orillia Power strives to extract the maximum value from our distribution system and deliver reliable, cost-effective services to our customers and to meet the expected demand for electricity due to new residential and commercial customer growth.
-Orillia Power's plan to rebuild a substation serving north and west Orillia in the next few years will support our efforts to achieve these goals.
+Orillia Power continues to focus on system improvements that will enhance reliability and efficiency including continuous improvement of our asset management tools and procedures.
+Orillia Power strives to extract the maximum value from our distribution system and deliver reliable, cost effective services to our customers and to meet the expected demand for electricity due to new residential and commercial customer growth.

-With the implementation of the Ontario Fair Hydro Plan in 2017, bill relief, (average 25% of the total bill) for residential and small commercial customers, is helping to address general customer dissatisfaction due to rising electricity costs, a concern seen consistently across the industry.
-Orillia Power has no control over the commodity price (the electricity line) on customer bills.
-However, Orillia Power manages the distribution cost component (the delivery line) on customer bills and in doing so, looks for efficiencies and cost savings while striving to maintain first class customer service, dealing professionally with customers, delivering on service commitments, and responding in a timely manner to all inquiries.
+While Orillia Power has no control over the commodity price (the electricity line) on customer bills, Orillia Power manages the distribution cost component (the delivery line) on customer bills and in doing so, looks for efficiencies and cost savings while striving to maintain first class customer service, dealing professionally with customers, delivering on service commitments, and responding in a timely manner to all inquiries.

-Orillia Power is working to achieve or exceed our performance targets in 2018 by staying focused on customer needs, system efficiencies and continuous improvement in all performance categories.
+Orillia Power is working to achieve or exceed our performance targets in 2019 by staying focused on customer needs, system efficiencies and continuous improvement in all performance categories.
+Orillia Power is on target to replace one of its aging substations in 2019 which will improve system reliability and add capacity for ongoing and future development.